hazelcast/hazelcast-go-client/.github/CONTRIBUTING.md

 ## Style Guideline

-The following summary is based on [Effective Go](https://golang.org/doc/effective_go) and [Go Wiki Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) documents.
+The following summary is based on [Effective Go](https://golang.org/doc/effective_go), [Go Wiki Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) and [Readability](https://talks.golang.org/2014/readability.slide).

+### General

+* There's no line length limit in Go.
+Do not break lines (especially function signatures) to fit them to an arbitrary line length.
+* If a line gets very long, you may try to reduce its width by renaming variables/parameters.

 ### Naming